-If you’ve got a tech-obsessed friend, you’ll know there’s nothing better than gifting them a brand new gadget that they can mess around with.
-But we also know that buying these new devices depends on the kind of person your friend is, which makes it a bit more difficult to give them something they don’t have or something they didn’t know they needed.
+If you’re close with any tech-enthusiasts, you’ll know there’s nothing better than gifting them a brand new gadget that they can play around with.
+We also know that buying these new devices depends on the kind of person your friend is, which makes it a bit trickier t to give them something they don’t have or something they didn’t know they needed.

 We’ve rounded up a few different gift ideas, so no matter what kind of friend you have, you’ll be able to grab a fun new toy for them to play with.

 They also make pretty good gifts if you’re looking to treat yourself, too.